Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 - Ground states are computed via exact diagonalization (`eigh`), not VQE.
 - Only κ (kappa) is varied while h is kept fixed.
 - The QCNN is implemented as a shallow 8-parameter variational circuit with simple rotation and entangling layers.
-- The classification task is binary (`kappa < 0.6` or `≥ 0.6`), instead of full multi-phase detection.
+- The classification task is binary (`kappa < 0.6` or `≥ 0.6`) instead of full multi-phase detection.

-These choices make the setup suitable for quick experimentation and insight on phase classification using quantum circuits, aligned with the original paper’s spirit.
+These choices make the setup suitable for quick experimentation and insight on phase classification using quantum circuits, aligned with the original paper.

 ---